-Inside the University of California, Davis, dairy barn, a Holstein cow has its head and neck sealed airtight inside a large, clear-plastic chamber that resembles an incubator for newborns.
+Inside the University of California, Davis, a Holstein cow has its head and neck sealed airtight inside a large, clear-plastic chamber that resembles an incubator for newborns.
 While giant tubes above the chamber pump air in and push air out, the cow calmly stands and eats her feed.
 Equipment inside a nearby trailer spits out data.

 With the escalating effects of climate change, that fact has advocates urging the public to eat less beef.
 They contend it’s an unsustainable diet in a world with a population expected to reach nearly 10 billion by 2050.